“Who Are You, Really?” Finding an Identity Beyond Anxious Mind Chatter

 rather than social programming

-It can feel a bit tedious sometimes, but I know I’m making progress.
+It can feel a bit tedious sometimes, holding space for the small parts of myself, but I know I’m making progress.
 The other day I felt my old self scream in fear.
 I held space for her and listened as it turned into laughter.
-She knows I have her.
+She knows she can bring up whatever she needs, and I won’t run.

 You are not the voices in your head.
 You are the Soul, listening to those voices.
-Don’t waste time trying to neutralize the fear or reassure yourself by obsessively performing mental compulsions.
+I know it’s scary, but don’t waste time trying to neutralize the fear by performing mental compulsions.
+They’re old, outdated programs and there’s no truth in them.
+You don’t need them anymore.
 Use that anxious energy to do things that remind you of your worth.